-3.2.1 In April 2019 Cabinet agreed a three year Strategic Plan focusing on improving outcomes for local people and delivering sustainable improvements in the way the Council operates.
+- 3.2.1 In April 2019 Cabinet agreed a three year Strategic Plan focusing on improving outcomes for local people and delivering sustainable improvements in the way the Council operates.
 The Strategic Plan is designed to reflect and deliver the Mayor's manifesto.
 The Plan is refreshed annually to ensure it is aligned with emerging priorities for the organisation and borough.
-The Council's vision is to work with the community for a fairer, cleaner and safer borough.
-The Council is focused on becoming a dynamic outcome based organisation using digital innovation and partnership working to respond to the changing needs of our borough.
+The council's vision is to become a dynamic outcomes-based organisation using digital innovation and partnership working to respond to the changing needs of our borough.
 This renewed focus on outcomes requires us to think differently.
 Working together across traditional organisational boundaries, we need a relentless focus on what has the biggest impact on outcomes.
 This needs us to question not only how our services are performing, but also whether we are doing the right things to deliver the impact needed.
-The Strategic Plan embeds Outcomes Based Accountability and Budgeting (OBA/OBB) in our planning and performance approach for 2020-21.

-3.2.2 In line with this approach, the Council's priorities and outcomes are set out in the table below:
+The Strategic Plan embeds Outcomes Based Accountability and Budgeting (OBA/OBB) in our planning and performance approach for 2020-21. - 3.2.2 In line with this approach the revised priorities and outcomes are set out in the table below: